chongma8903/smog/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 2 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'Chong Ma <chong.ma@yale.edu>'
+Maintainer: 'Chong Ma <chongma8903@gmail.com>'

+* checking compilation flags used ...
+NOTE
+Compilation used the following non-portable flag(s):
+  ‘-march=ivybridge’